 First Year Programs

-Cairn University’s First Year Programs give students the opportunity to examine their broad and diverse interests in a cohort setting.
+Cairn University gives students the opportunity to examine their broad and diverse interests in a cohort setting through a variety of First Year Programs.
 First Year Programs are dynamic one-year accredited university experiences perfect as a gap year after high school or to build a foundation for further study.

 Cairn University’s Urban Ministry Program provides students with a first year experience focused on developing a unique community of students who will learn together through rigorous courses, acclimate to the needs of urban communities, and serve in those same communities with the heart of a developing Christ-centered social ministry to urban residents.